Antigona Hyska

 Antigoni Hyska (born June 23, 2003) is an Albanian professional footballer who plays as a goalkeeper.
 She is currently on loan at KFF Gramshi.
 Hyska has represented the Albania women's national football team at various levels, including the senior team.

 Antigoni Hyska is a goalkeeper for the KF Gramshi women's football club, having joined the team in mid-2025.
-The Albanian national team player transferred to Gramshi after playing for Apolonia for six years.
+The Albania national team player transferred to Gramshi after playing for Apolonia for six years.